2 Methods

 The aggregation for two-step predictions is quite straightforward:

-2. Among all non-HGSC cases, predict CCOC vs. LGSC vs. MUC vs. ENOC
+2. Among all non-HGSOC cases, predict CCOC vs. LGSOC vs. MUOC vs. ENOC

 Figure 2.5: Aggregating Predictions for Two-Step Algorithm